mljs/pad-array/README.md

 [![David deps][david-image]][david-url]
 [![npm download][download-image]][download-url]

-Function to pads an array in Javascript
+Function to fill an array in Javascript

 This code is based in the MATLAB's code [padarray](http://www.mathworks.com/help/images/ref/padarray.html)